Ta1grr/Tai-s-Web-Development-Blog/content/blog/Lambda-Labs-Week-1/index.md

 _Accomplishment?_

-My accomplishment for this week is driving the first day of TDD,choosing the technology(with inputs from other teammates), and getting fred to said more than 1 word.
+My accomplishment for this week is driving the first day of the Technical Design Document (TDD),choosing the technology(with inputs from other teammates), and getting fred to said more than 1 word.

 ###Tasks Pulled